Can Performant LLMs Be Ethical? Quantifying the Impact of Web Crawling Opt-Outs: Experiments

 We further curated two benchmarks from these 12'800 articles, each containing 1000 questions: (1) NYTimes Multiple Choice Completion (NYTimes-MCC) task, to test if a model can select the correct completion among multiple choices given a partial excerpt from a news article.
 (2) NYTimes Multiple Choice Question (NYTimes-MCQ) task, which asks factual questions derived from these articles, aiming to provide challenging questions grounded in unique event details or context found in the news coverage.
 The benchmarks are verified using Proprietary LLMs.
 We offer more details regarding the scripts used for generating the QAs and more experimental results in Appendix~\ref{app: benchmark-curation}.

 Table~\ref{tab: memorization-NYTimes} presents the results of the memorization assessment.
 For comparison, we include models from the Qwen2.5~\citep{qwen2.5} and Llama3.2~\citep{grattafiori2024llama3herdmodels} families, noting that larger models tend to exhibit higher levels of memorization.
-Compared to the non-compliant model, the compliant model demonstrates reduced memorization of copyrighted content, as reflected by lower LCCS, BLEU, and NYT-MCC scores.
-Yet, being compliant also results in a loss of specific knowledge derived from these New York Times articles.
+The compliant model demonstrates reduced memorization of copyrighted content compared to the non-compliant model, as shown by lower LCCS, BLEU, and NYT-MCC scores—a trend consistent with the removal of newspaper articles.
+Importantly, compliance does not necessarily lead to a loss of specific knowledge from New York Times articles, as indicated by comparable NYT-MCQ scores.
+Notably, even with news decontamination applied, the NYT-MCQ score does not decrease.